top of page

 The fieldhouse is in the heart of downtown Indianapolis and even closer to retail and restaurants than Lucas Oil Stadium down the street.
 The only problem is choosing which place to grab a drink or eat before or after the game.

 Located near the arena is the local favorite Kilroy’s Bar and Grill offers 40 flat-screen televisions, shuffleboard, video games, and their famous pepperoni stuffed breadsticks.
 Another fan favorite, Brother’s Bar & Grill, is a short walk and is another popular destination before or after the game.
-A few more favorite spots after the game that are nearby the fieldhouse are District Tap, Tequila Street Cantina, and Pier 48 Fish House & Oyster Bar.
+A few more favorite spots after the game that are near the fieldhouse are District Tap, Tequila Street Cantina, and Pier 48 Fish House & Oyster Bar.

 If you have some time in town I would recommend visiting the neighborhoods of Mass Ave. and Fountain Square where one can enjoy live music, craft beer, fine dining, and a little shopping at local retail shops.
-Mass Ave. is also home to the Bottlework District which recently opened and houses The Garage where multiple foods and drink vendors offer an array of culinary treasures.
+Mass Ave. is also home to the Bottlework District which recently opened and houses The Garage where multiple food and drink vendors offer an array of culinary treasures.

 Downtown Indy is also safe, clean, and easy to get around by car, foot, or mass transit.
 Local museums include The Children’s Museum of Indianapolis, the NCAA Hall of Champions, the Indiana State Museum, and the Benjamin Harrison Presidential Site.
 The riverwalk canal is also a nice spot for a stroll on a warm spring day.